 - Roadside assistance.
 For older models that are less reliable, consider adding coverage for towing and roadside help if you have a breakdown on the road.

 - Gap insurance.
 Covers any outstanding amounts on a loan or lease if your car is totaled and the claim fails to pay off your contract.
-Recommended for newly discontinued models with a car loan or lease.
+Recommended if you have a car loan for a discontinued model that was recently put out of production.

 - Comprehensive.
 Keeps you safe from vehicle theft or weather damage, which may be helpful for high-value cars.